Boudewijn Röell

-Boudewijn Röell (born 12 May 1989) is a Dutch rower.
+Willem Frederik Boudewijn Röell (born 12 May 1989 in Leidschendam) is a Dutch rower.
 He is a dual Olympian and a representative at World Rowing Championships.
 He won the bronze medal in the eight at the 2015 World Rowing Championships and in the eight at the 2016 Summer Olympics in Rio de Janeiro.
 He raced in the men's coxless four at Tokyo 2021 and finished in sixth place.